-The insatiable quest to promote tourism in the country and to bring into the limelight all the priceless bounty of natural beauty this country has, inspired the idea of Pakistan Explorer’s guided tours.
-Our extensive experience motivated us to involve the young generation of the country and open up a whole new world to them.
-Since the early days of its inception, Pakistan Explorer has been conducting domestic tours to the northern and the southern parts of the country, helping our youngsters realize the precious wealth of natural wonders we possess.
+The insatiable quest to promote Pakistan in the world and to bring into the limelight all the priceless bounty of natural beauty this country has, inspired the idea of Pakistan Explorer’s guided tours.
+Since the early days of its inception, Pakistan Explorer has been conducting domestic/International tours to the northern and the southern parts of the country

 Hunza Valley in Northern Pakistan remains one of the most serene and sought after destinations by foreign tourist from across the world.
 With a history dating back to antiquity, the valley has long been known as the real embodiment of James Hilton’s famous 1933 novel “Shangri-La (the lost Horizon)”.
 Before the construction of the Karakorum Highway, which itself is considered 8th wonder of the world, Hunza Valley truly was a Shangrila, a happy land isolated from the rest of the world.